T-Gopinath/Docs/Spring-SpringBoot-Micro.md

           ✅ Benefit: Secure by design in cloud-native deployments.
 ____________________________________________________________________________

  ### Q) Explain spring boot's approach to handle asynchronous operations.

+          Spring Boot provides built-in support for asynchronous operations through Spring Framework’s @Async mechanism, allowing you to execute methods in a non-blocking, parallel, or background fashion without manually managing threads.

+          Here’s how Spring Boot handles asynchronous operations in a clean, declarative way:

+     🧩 1.
+Enabling Asynchronous Support

+          To use asynchronous methods, you must enable async processing by annotating a configuration class with:

+          ``@EnableAsync
+@SpringBootApplication
+public class MyApplication {
+    public static void main(String[] args) {
+        SpringApplication.run(MyApplication.class, args);
+    }
+}
+``

+     ⚙️ 2.
+Defining Asynchronous Methods

+          Mark any method that should run asynchronously with @Async.
+          Spring will execute such methods in a separate thread, freeing up the main thread to handle other tasks.

+          ``@Service
+public class EmailService {

+    @Async
+    public void sendEmail(String to) {
+        // Simulate delay
+        try {
+            Thread.sleep(3000);
+        } catch (InterruptedException e) {
+            Thread.currentThread().interrupt();
+        }
+        System.out.println("Email sent to: " + to);
+    }
+}
+``
+When you call sendEmail(), it returns immediately — the actual execution happens in a background thread.

+     🧵 3.
+Async Return Types
+               An @Async method can:
+                         Return void
+                         Return Future<T>
+                         Return CompletableFuture<T> (recommended for better composition and non-blocking chaining)

+                         Example:

+                         ``@Async
+public CompletableFuture<String> fetchData() {
+    String data = callExternalApi();
+    return CompletableFuture.completedFuture(data);
+}
+``

+          You can then combine multiple async calls:

+          ``CompletableFuture<String> f1 = service.fetchData();
+CompletableFuture<String> f2 = service.fetchData();
+CompletableFuture.allOf(f1, f2).join();
+``

+     ⚖️ 4.
+Thread Pool Configuration
+          By default, Spring uses a SimpleAsyncTaskExecutor, which creates new threads for each task For production use, you can define a custom thread pool to control concurrency and performance:

+          ``@Configuration
+@EnableAsync
+public class AsyncConfig implements AsyncConfigurer {

+    @Override
+    public Executor getAsyncExecutor() {
+        ThreadPoolTaskExecutor executor = new ThreadPoolTaskExecutor();
+        executor.setCorePoolSize(5);
+        executor.setMaxPoolSize(10);
+        executor.setQueueCapacity(25);
+        executor.setThreadNamePrefix("AsyncExecutor-");
+        executor.initialize();
+        return executor;
+    }
+}
+``

+          🧰 5.
+Error Handling
+               To handle exceptions in async methods returning void, you can implement AsyncUncaughtExceptionHandler:

+                ``@Override
+public AsyncUncaughtExceptionHandler getAsyncUncaughtExceptionHandler() {
+    return (ex, method, params) ->
+        System.err.println("Exception in async method: " + method.getName() + " -> " + ex.getMessage());
+}
+``

+         ⚡ 6.
+Integration with Web & Reactive Stack

+              * For Servlet-based apps, @Async offloads long-running tasks to background threads.
+              * For Reactive apps (Spring WebFlux), you typically use reactive types (Mono, Flux) instead of @Async, since the reactive stack already provides non-blocking behavior.

+     In essence:
+               Spring Boot simplifies asynchronous programming by abstracting thread management.
+               You just annotate methods with @Async, and Spring handles the rest—creating threads, managing execution, and returning results asynchronously.

 ____________________________________________________________________________
  ### Q) How can you enable and use asynchrounous method in a spring boot app ?

 ____________________________________________________________________________
  ### Q) Describe how you would secure sensitive data in a Spring Boot application that is accessed by multiple users with different roles ?